 Before you jump in and paint your kitchen, remember the kitchen is a unique room in the home with its own unique requirements.

 In this article, we’ll share three professional kitchen painting tips – you’ll be cooking up a storm in no time!

 Unless you’re painting a brand-new kitchen, you’ll need to give all surfaces a really thorough clean.
 Kitchens are often greasy – if you want perfect results, you must remove this.

 You can use sugar soap or a strong detergent to prep your kitchen for painting.
-Remember to wipe down the cleaned walls to remove any residue and allow to dry completely before painting.
+Remember to wipe down the cleaned walls to remove any residue.
+And it's also important to allow the surface to dry completely before painting.